GET 100% IELTS, ESOL, and CELTA/DELTA ::WhatsApp::(+27)73 675 2934

 DXB is presently the world's fastest-growing airport and is recognized as the aviation hub of the Middle East, with a present capacity of 75 million passengers (and a future capacity of 90 million), offering thousands of weekly flights to hundreds of destinations across the globe.
 As of year-end 2016 DXB had the the highest international passenger count among worldwide airports.

-With two long runways and an estimated 77M passengers annually and growing (first half of 2016 40.5M), Dubai International Airport is hub to Emirates Airlines, which accounts for more than half of passenger traffic, and is served by a host of international, regular & low-cost, airlines offering direct and connecting flights to all points of the globe.
+With two long runways and 83.6 million passengers in 2016, Dubai International Airport is hub to Emirates Airlines, which accounts for more than half of passenger traffic, and is served by a host of international, regular & low-cost, airlines offering direct and connecting flights to all points of the globe.